NicholasLam1/cse15l-lab-reports/lab-report-2-week-3.md

 ## Part 1

 Below is my code for SearchEngine.java.
-It uses Arraylists for its data structures.
+It uses ArrayLists for its data structures.
 ```
 import java.io.IOException;
 import java.net.URI;